Third Geneva Convention

-The Third Geneva Convention, relative to the treatment of prisoners of war, is one of the four treaties of the Geneva Conventions.
-The Geneva Convention relative to the Treatment of Prisoners of War was first adopted in 1929, but significantly revised on 12 August at the 1949 conference.
-It defines humanitarian protections for prisoners of war.
+The Geneva Convention (III) relative to the Treatment of Prisoners of War, more commonly referred to as the Third Geneva Convention or Geneva Convention III and abbreviated as GCIII, is one of the four treaties of the 1949 Geneva Conventions.
+It was first adopted in 1929, but was significantly revised at the 1949 conference on 12 August 1949.
+GCIII defines humanitarian protections for prisoners of war.
 There are 196 state parties to the convention.